This article may contain affiliate links. See our disclosure link for more information.

 When I was in Reykjavik, Iceland last year I went to a store down the street from my hotel to pick up a few sweet treats to bring home to my husband.
 I imagined finding one or two unfamiliar candy or chocolate bars, so imagine my surprise when I found an entire aisle devoted to Icelandic candy, chocolate bars, and other sweets!

-Seriously, there were like 50 different things to choose from in that tiny Icelandic grocery store.
+Seriously, there were like 50 different sweets to choose from in that tiny Icelandic grocery store.

 I was in heaven!

-Once back home, my husband and I taste-tested each chocolate bar.
+Once back home in the US, my husband, Aaron, and I taste-tested each chocolate bar.
 Some were quite a surprise!
-Here’s a run-down of the 9 icelandic chocolate bars that we tried (a few of them never made it back to the US).
+Here’s a run-down of 9 Icelandic chocolate bars that we tried.

 Icelandic Chocolate Review

 The Lindau Buff is an Icelandic classic.
 It had a creamy inside and was covered in milk chocolate.
 The Buff was light but very sweet and tasted kinda like chocolate covered butter cream.
-I liked the Buff.
+It’s good that this candy bar is on the small side, because any larger and it would be too much to eat in one sitting.
+I thought the Buff was pretty good.

 Icelandic Chocolate Bar #2: Hitt